open-services/open-registry/docs/financing.md

 Currently connected to Victor Bjelkholm's Stripe + Paypal and he will act as treasurer until a better option appears.

-All funds will go towards hosting.
-Excess will go towards development time, if there is still excess, funding will be donated to LiberaPay itself.

-(The above should be written into the governance)

 https://liberapay.com/Open-Registry-Community/public.json outlines current funding

 curl -u 'user-id:password' https://robot-ws.your-server.de/server is currently running servers